UX Design Training for Veterans

 What is UX Design?

-User experience design (UX design) is a field of web design dealing with how a website, application, or other digital product feels to its users.
-User experience design ensures that an application feels easy and accessible to operate.
-It is a heavily invested field in user behavior research, prototype testing, and data analysis.
+User experience design (UX design) is a field that deals with how a website, application, or other digital product feels to its users.
+UX Designers work to ensure that an application feels easy and accessible to operate.
+The field is focused on user behavior research, prototype testing, and data analysis.
 It is useful to think of it as the more hands-on counterpart to its visually-oriented sister skill, user interface design.
 User experience design isn’t isolated to work on a single webpage or digital application and instead refers to a subset of data science that strictly examines user preference and behavior regarding web applications.

 Read more about what UX design is and why you should learn it.